liquidgolf-cmd/homeruncoach/README.md

 └── index.css           # Global styles with Tailwind
 ```

-## Features Implemented (Phase 1)
+## Features Implemented

+### Phase 1: Landing Page ✅
-✅ Landing page with all 9 sections:
+- Landing page with all 9 sections
 - Navbar with mobile menu
 - Hero section with CTA
 - How It Works (3 module cards)